-Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder that affects children and often persists into adulthood.
-Research suggests that there is a link between dopamine levels and the development of this condition.
+Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder.
+Research suggests that there is a link between dopamine levels and the development of ADHD.

 According to the

 It is not clear what causes ADHD, but scientists believe that genetics, certain environmental factors, and brain changes may play a role in its development.
 Researchers have also investigated the role of neurotransmitters, such as dopamine.